409 – Texas Crime Victims Compensation Act

 Pecuniary Loss: Expenses reasonably and necessarily incurred, such as:

-Child Care: Care of minor children enabling victim his or her spouse (but not both) to work up to $50 per child a week, with maximum of $125 a week per family.
+Child Care: Care of minor children enabling victim or their spouse (but not both) to work up to $50 per child a week, with maximum of $125 a week per family.

 Death: Funeral and burial expenses (up to $3,000) loss of support to dependents not otherwise compensated for as a pecuniary loss for personal injury as long as the dependence would have existed had the victim survived at a rate not more than $200 per week for all dependents are of minor children enabling surviving spouse work (see “Child Care” above).